ljsinclair/featurebase-docs/_includes/python-lib/python-lib-classes-summary.md

 The FeatureBase Python Client Library provides client classes that can:
-* connect to a FeatureBase Cloud or Community database
+* connect to a FeatureBase Cloud
 * run SQL queries on your database
 * output results